Healthy Homes Assessment Mangateretere

 What We Do

-As building inspectors we are experts in all aspects of specialist home examinations.
-We’re here to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors we are experts in all issues involved in expert home Inspections.
+We are here to make sure that you make the best decision when purchasing your next property.

-We offer a wide range of solutions to ensure you are completely informed of the condition of any property you could be contemplating buying or selling in addition to other solutions.
+We offer a wide range of solutions to make sure that you are completely informed of the condition of any property you might be thinking of buying or selling as well as additional services.

-We don’t just cooperate with you, we also collaborate with a number of important clients such as bank branches, local councils and insurance firms.
-Evidently they appreciate their reassurance provided, thanks to the information included in our reports on building inspections.
+We do not just cooperate with you, we also have major clients, including bank branches, local councils, and insurance firms.
+Evidently they appreciate the peace of mind provided, thanks to the information provided in our building inspection reports.

-With our systematic method of conducting your house inspection as well as the latest technology in software that incorporates digital images into the document, you can actually see any problems that might be identified.
-Because of our comprehensive report, it is no wonder we get so many clients recommending our services to their family and friends.
+With our systematic approach to inspecting your property and the most up-to-date software technology that incorporates digital images into your reports, you can actually see any issues identified.
+With our comprehensive report, it’s easy to understand why we have so many customers who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports